 “I've got families and students all over the map, and they all have different needs and challenges in this new way of doing things,” says Antonino.
 “There’s no perfect solution.
 I'm trying to find a balance while still challenging my students.”

-That means teachers have had to get creative.
+Teachers have had to get creative.

 Sara Espanet, a teacher in the Deafblind Program, works with students who generally have multiple disabilities, aged seven to 14.